NarekMosisian/unix-storage-manager-cli/README.md

 - Performs a strict audit of the formula

 You can view the current CI status using the badge at the top.

 ---

-**Note:** A Homebrew tap for Mac Storage Manager is available.
-Check it out at [NarekMosisian/homebrew-mac-storage-manager](https://github.com/NarekMosisian/homebrew-mac-storage-manager).
-This tap includes its own CI configuration to ensure the formula is always up-to-date and error-free.

----